COVID-Weather/covid-julia/README.md

 # covid-julia

-Scripts for COVID-19 data analysis and modeling with julia
+This repository contains scripts for COVID-19 data analysis and modeling with the [julia programming language](https://julialang.org).

 ## Installing julia packages